fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

+> I have a request for a tutorial.
+Would you please pick some documentation, maybe Firebase and explain it.
+Maybe explain what programming concepts you would need to know to understand it.

 > Can you make video on how to configure the workflow between production, development and local environments?
 Something relevant nowadays in the industry (maybe with Git and Docker) and taking security into consideration?

 > Can you make a video where you compare .Net core and Spring boot and possibly reflect on their predecessors .Net and Spring?